Create a Website Account - Manage notification subscriptions, save form progress and more.

-The Southeast Michigan Council of Governments (SEMCOG) conducted an aerial survey ofthe region in 2015 that was analyzed to determine the building footprints and impervious surface areas.
+The Southeast Michigan Council of Governments (SEMCOG) conducted an aerial survey of the region in 2015 that was analyzed to determine the building footprints and impervious surface areas.
 The resulting data sets were provided to each community, and the building footprint and impervious surface area data sets were used for this study and supplemented with other commercially available data sets.
 The impervious surface area measurements made using the SEMCOG data were verified for properties of different types by visually analyzing aerial photographs of the individual parcels.
-This factor also corresponds to the factor that was used in the 2017 Stormwater Asset Management Plan
+This factor also corresponds to the factor used in the 2017 Stormwater Asset Management Plan.

-Yes, Roads and public rights-of-way maintained by the City are not exempt from the stormwater utility fee, City-owned properties such as parks and parking lots are also subject to the stormwater utility fee.
-Fees owed by the City as part of this stormwater utility are budgeted either in the City’s General Fund or Streets Fund.
+Yes, Roads and public rights-of-way maintained by the city are not exempt from the stormwater utility fee.
+City-owned properties such as parks and parking lots are also subject to the stormwater utility fee.
+Fees owed by the city as part of this stormwater utility are budgeted in the city’s General Fund or Streets Fund.

-The revenues from the Stormwater Utility can only be spent on stormwater related activities and will provide a steady funding source for much needed operations and maintenance activities, maintenance of stormwater structures, replacement and installation of pump stations and the City’s federally and state mandated stormwater quality management program.
+The revenues from the Stormwater Utility can only be spent on stormwater-related activities.
+They will provide a steady funding source for much-needed operations and maintenance activities, maintenance of stormwater structures, replacement and installation of pump stations, and the city’s federally and state-mandated stormwater quality management program.

 Fairly accurate, but the impervious area analysis images are not without error.
 A review and appeal process exists within the city’s Code to address those errors and ensure every landowner is paying their fair share.